phalcon-orphanage/docs/en/tutorial-invo.md

 }
 ```

-With the help of `Phalcon\Mvc\Model\Criteria`, we can create the search conditions intelligently based on the data types and values sent from the form:
+With the help of [Phalcon\Mvc\Model\Criteria](api/Phalcon_Mvc_Model_Criteria), we can create the search conditions intelligently based on the data types and values sent from the form:

 ```php
 <?php